 Descriptive trademarks are “bad brands,” since they don’t qualify for trademark registration.
 They spend 5 years on the Supplemental Register and after release, must still prove secondary meaning aka acquired distinctiveness in order to be enforceable against third parties.
 This is an expensive, difficult hurdle most that most can never meet.

 Who wants to go to the expense and time to file for a federal trademark registration for a new brand name and then get rejected?
 As many as 70% of all trademark filings are initially rejected, with the Examining Lawyer at the USPTO issuing an Office Action refusing registration.
-Some Office Actions are scary, complicated, and require a lawyer.
+Some Office Actions are scary, complicated, and require expert trademark counsel.

 Why is Branding Important?
 Branding is vital to the survival of almost any online business.
 Branding includes the thoughts and emotions that are triggered in the consumer when they see your product or interact with your brand.
 Another reason why branding is important is that brand names, and logos are brand ambassadors for your business. …